 “The Life-Changing Magic of Tidying Up” made Marie and her method a household name, but building her business has been a behind-the-scenes collaboration with her partner, Takumi Kawahara.

-Marie and Takumi met in front of an elevator at a speaking event when they were both 21-years old.
+Marie and Takumi met in front of an elevator when they were both 21 years old.
 Their relationship as confidants evolved over time, and they married several years later as Marie’s tidying career was taking off.
-Takumi quit his job to help Marie expand her work, and as the Co-founder and CEO of KonMari Media, Inc., he keeps the company running.
+Takumi then quit his job to help Marie expand her work and became an integral part of KonMari, where he helps keep the company running.

 Which parts of parenting come most easily to you?
 What parts are more challenging?

 The hardest thing about parenting is resisting loneliness while away from the children for long business trips.
 The easiest is giving them love.

 What is your best advice for new fathers?

 Parenting is such fun!
 Embrace that.

 And another: Think about how you were raised and remember your own childhood – the way your parents treated you when you were growing up will have a big impact on how you treat your kids.
 Talk about it with your partner; discuss what you did and didn’t like about your own upbringing.